michaelcpuckett/express-worker-router/README.md

 ## Development

-Run `npm run watch` and `npm run serve` in separate terminals.
+Run `ewr dev` during development.

 For easiest debugging, in the Web Inspector, under the Application tab, under Service Workers, select the checkbox for "Update on reload".

-Styles can be edited directly in `public/styles.css`.

 ## Production Builds

-Use `npm run build` to generate a production build.
+Run `ewr build` to generate a production build/

 The built-in strategy for invalidating the old cache and serving the updated content is through incrementing the version in `router.config.json`.